 There is a VOIP phone system in the unit.
 It is the one sitting next to the Wi-Fi internet router (left side of the couch).
 You can make free phone calls to the US using that system.
 Also friends and family can call you directly in the condo unit.
 In case you want to leave a number with people back home … the number is 860-613-5423.
 So when people call you it is as if they are calling a Middletown CT number.
 If they have any long distance charges it will be a charge based on CT not Mexico.
 If they have nationwide (US) toll free calling, it will not cost them anything to call you at that number.

-The other phone (the one not connected to the internet router - on the right side of the couch) is for local Cozumel calls which are also free using this phone.
+The other phone (the one not connected to the internet router - on the right side of the couch) is for local Cozumel calls only, which are also free using this phone ... the number is 878-4754.
 For an emergency (police, fire, & ambulance) dial 911.
 If you are calling a local Cozumel land line you only need to dial the ten digit number.
 If you are calling a local Cozumel cell phone you have to dial 044 + the ten digit number.
 How do you know if the number you want to call is a cell phone?
 Good question.
 If you got the number from a card or advertisement and it starts with 044 than it's a cell phone and you should dial the whole number.
 If you don't know try dialing the 10 digit number first.
 If you get a message (it will be in Spanish) saying your call can not be completed, then try again dialing the 044 + the ten digit number.
+Any long distance charges attributed to the use of the local phone will be charged to the renter, so please use the VOIP phone for calls back to the US.

 Electrical outlets are the same size and voltage as the U.S. There is no need to bring any adapters.

 You can play music from your Bluetooth enabled wireless devices through the stereo system in the entertainment center.
-Select AUX as the input on the stereo, then pair your Bluetooth device to "Amazon_Audio" in the search list.
+After turning the power on, hit the button directly to the right of the power button that has the Bluetooth symbol on it, then pair your Bluetooth device to "SC-AKX-100" in the search list.

 We have flat screen TV's in each bedroom and the living room.
-The TV in the living room is a "Smart TV" connected to the Wi-Fi so that you can watch Netflix (if you have an account).
+The TV in the living room is a "Smart TV" connected to the Wi-Fi so that you can watch Netflix (if you have an account - you need to sign in using your credentials - be sure to sign out before you leave).
+The TV is also connected to the AUX input of the stereo so you can have the audio of your movie or TV show play through the stereo system.
+The building has Dish Network satellite TV service from the US, including HBO, Showtime and the normal line up of cable channels.

 Kitchen Garbage Can